Morphisms of Neural Codes: Morphisms of Codes: Basic Definitions and Properties

 \begin{proposition} Morphisms are monotone: if $f:\C\to\D$ is a morphism and $c_1,c_2\in \C$ are such that $c_1\subseteq c_2$, then $f(c_1)\subseteq f(c_2)$. \end{proposition} \begin{proof} Consider the trunk $f^{-1}(\Tk_\D(\{f(c_1)\})$.
 It contains $c_1$ by construction, and since $c_1\subseteq c_2$ we conclude that $c_2$ also lies in this trunk.
 Hence $f(c_2)$ lies in $\Tk_\D(\{f(c_1)\})$.
 By definition, this implies that $f(c_1)\subseteq f(c_2)$. \end{proof}

 \begin{example} Below are the Hasse diagrams of two combinatorial codes $\C = \{12, 23, 1, 3,\emptyset\}$ and $\D= \{12, 34, 1, 3, \emptyset\}$.
 The code $\C$ is the non-convex code from Example \ref{ex:nonconvex}, while the code $\D$ is an intersection complete code and hence convex.
 Observe that these two codes are naturally isomorphic when regarded as posets.
-In fact, they are homeomorphic when given the topology generated by trunks, since the open sets in this topology are just the up-sets in their partial orders.
+In fact, they are homeomorphic when given the topology generated by trunks.
 However, we claim that $\C$ and $\D$ are \emph{not} isomorphic as codes.

 The critical difference between the codes $\C$ and $\D$ above is that the two maximal codewords in $\C$ both contain the neuron 2, while in $\D$ the two maximal codewords do not share any neurons.
 The diagram below shows the codes above with all nonempty trunks highlighted.
 One sees immediately that the trunks capture the fact that the maximal codewords of $\C$ have nonempty intersection while those of $\D$ do not.
 These two codes cannot be isomorphic since an isomorphism would induce a bijection on trunks, and $\C$ has one more trunk than $\D$.
 However, there is nevertheless a natural bijective morphism $\C\to \D$.
 It is given by One can check that this bijection is a morphism.
 However its inverse is \emph{not} a morphism, since the preimage of the trunk $\{12, 23\}\subseteq \C$ is $\{12, 34\}$, which is not a trunk in $\D$.
 This provides an example of a bijective monotone map between codes which is not a morphism. \end{example}